 The day was miserable enough that I decided not to chase any more, and headed home.

-In case you're wondering, I was using my son's HP Photosmart 120 rather than my usual Canon S3 IS, because my wife has the good cameras this weekend.
+In case you're wondering, I was using my son's HP Photosmart 120 rather than my usual Canon S3 IS

 More photos of Vanceboro